Spitalfields: Administrative history

-The area was a part of the Manor and Ancient Parish of Stepney before the Domesday Book of 1086.
+The area was a part of the manor and ancient parish of Stepney before the Domesday Book of 1086.

 Parish areas originally had only ecclesiastical (church) functions; but the monasteries which had provided extensive charitable work on a voluntary basis, were dissolved by Henry VIII, creating increased hardship.
 The government responded by making parish areas take on civil functions, primarily a new Poor Law intended to fill the gap left by monasteries.

-Stepney was a very large and populous parish, so by the late 17th century had devolved it civil parish functions to autonomous areas called Hamlets (in this context meaning territorial sub-divisions, rather than small villages), of which Spitalfields was one.
+Stepney was a very large and populous parish, and by the late 17th century it had devolved its civil parish functions to autonomous areas called Hamlets (in this context meaning territorial sub-divisions, rather than small villages), of which Spitalfields was one.

-In 1729, the Hamlet of Spitalfields became an independent parish.
+In 1729, the Hamlet of Spitalfields became an independent daughter parish.
 The area's parish church was Christ Church, Spitalfields, with St Stephen Spitalfields (demolished in 1930) added later.

-In 1855, the parish became part of the Whitechapel District of the Metropolitan Board of Works for certain infrastructure purposes.
-Spitalfields retained its civil parish functions.
+In 1855, the parish became part of the Whitechapel District within the Metropolitan Board of Works area.
+Spitalfields Vestry nominated twelve members to the Whitechapel District Board of Works.
+The Board of Works was an unelected body, responsible for certain infrastructure functions.

 Spitalfields became part of the Metropolitan Borough of Stepney in 1900 and was abolished as a civil parish in 1921.
 It became part of the London Borough of Tower Hamlets in 1965.

+The area was part of the historic (or ancient) county of Middlesex, but military and most (or all) civil county functions were managed more locally, by the Tower Division (also known as the Tower Hamlets), a historic ‘county within a county’, under the leadership of the Lord-Lieutenant of the Tower Hamlets (the post was always filled by the Constable of the Tower of London).
+The military loyalty to the Tower meant local men served in the Tower garrison and Tower Hamlets Militia, rather than the Middlesex Militia.